CERTCC/CERT-Guide-to-CVD/docs/conclusion/index.md

-# 9. Conclusion
+# Conclusion

+!!! quote "Fred Rogers"

-*[When I was a boy and I would see scary things in the news, my mother would say to me, 'Look for the helpers.
-You will always find people who are helping.'
+    When I was a boy and I would see scary things in the news, my mother would say to me, 'Look for the helpers.
+You will always find people who are helping.
--- Mister Rogers]{style="color: rgb(23,43,77);text-decoration: none;"}*

-[
-]
-[[The scope of the citizenry affected by cybersecurity vulnerabilities has widened considerably in recent years.
+The scope of the citizenry affected by cybersecurity vulnerabilities has widened considerably in recent years.

 In the past, one might have argued that only computer users were